The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: Introduction

 The primary difference in detecting RRATs and FRBs is the Galactic nature of RRATs, quantified by their dispersion measure (DM), a measure of the time delay in the signal because of the interstellar and intergalactic medium.
 The DM follows a $f^{-2}$ law, where $f$ if observing frequency, such that lower frequencies are delayed longer.
 FRBs tend to have very high DMs due to their extragalactic nature while RRATs tend to have lower DMs.
 Thus, as most search pipelines first dedisperses incoming data, the two types of radio transients are often discovered in similar fashions \citep{Caleb2016,Keane2018,Bhandari2018,TerVeen2019}.\\

 The rapid survey capability of CHIME/FRB yields has yielded $\sim 1.5\times 10^8$ single pulse events; many of them are false positives.
 For each event, numerous statistics are generated; some useful ones are described in \secref{sec:CHIME/FRB}.
 Crucially, we record the celestial locations in J2000 coordinates as Right Ascension (RA) and Declination (Dec) along with the DM.
 In this study, we have developed a search pipeline called the CHIME/FRB Metadata Clustering Analysis (CHIMEMCA) to filter and cluster single pulse events to produce pulsar and RRAT candidates.
 CHIMEMCA uses DBSCAN \citep{Ester96adensity-based}, an unsupervised machine learning algorithm, to cluster events in RA, Dec and DM.
 We follow up promising CHIMEMCA candidates with the higher sensitivity of the CHIME/Pulsar system (\secref{sec:CHIME/Pulsar}, \citet{CHIME_Pulsar_2020}).
 CHIME/Pulsar is a radio instrument that allows for monitoring of 10 sources at a time with steerable digital tracking beams.
+Each tracking beam is able to produce high time resolution spectra (search-mode hereafter).
 This allows almost daily coverage of the CHIMEMCA pulsar and RRAT candidates.
 The high observation cadence drove the development of a second automated pipeline, the CHIME/Pulsar Single-pulse PIPEline (CHIPSPIPE).
-CHIPSPIPE is a PRESTO \citep{2001PhDT.......123R,2011ascl.soft07017R} based pipeline that also utilises SPEGID \citep{Pang2018} and FETCH \citep{Agarwal2020} to process the CHIME/Pulsar search mode data stream.
+CHIPSPIPE is a PRESTO \citep{2001PhDT.......123R,2011ascl.soft07017R} based pipeline that also utilises SPEGID \citep{Pang2018} and FETCH \citep{Agarwal2020} to process the CHIME/Pulsar search-mode data stream.
 In this work, we present details on 14 new RRATS and 7 new pulsars discovered using CHIMEMCA and CHIPSPIPE.\\

 The outline for this paper is as follows: \begin{itemize}

 \item \secref{sec:CHIME} Covers the capabilities of the various backends of the CHIME telescope, namely, CHIME/Pulsar and CHIME/FRB.

 \item \secref{sec:CHIMEMCA} Introduces the unsupervised machine learning pipeline (CHIMEMCA) used to find new Galactic source candidates.